apache/geode-benchmarks/README.md

 * Benchmark configuration class, which defines the topology of the test and
 * the initialization tasks and workload tasks for the test.
 */
-public class PartitionedPutBenchmark implements PerformanceTest {
+public class PartitionedPutBenchmark extends AbstractPerformanceTest {

   @Test
   public void run() throws Exception {